Response to a small external force and fluctuations of a passive particle in a one-dimensional diffusive environment: Self consistent approximation

-\textbf{Self consistent approximation --} We review and generalize the self-consistent approximation (SCA) introduced in \cite{gopalakrishnan_2004} yielding predictions for the average velocity and the fluctuations of the passive particle.
+We review and generalize the self-consistent approximation (SCA) introduced in \cite{gopalakrishnan_2004} yielding predictions for the average velocity and the fluctuations of the passive particle.
 Let us rewrite the evolution equation \eqref{eq: evolution particle} in integral form as

 The basic idea is to replace the process $X_t$ on the right hand side of \eqref{eq: evolution equation integral} by an independent process $Y_t$ that simply ``visits" the environment, in such a way that $X_t$ and $Y_t$ have the same probability distribution.
 More precisely, we look for two processes $(X_t)_{t\ge 0}$ and $(Y_t)_{t\ge 0}$ with the three following requirements: (a) the processes $(X_t)_{t\ge 0}$ and $(Y_t)_{t\ge 0}$ have the same probability distribution, (b) the process $(Y_t)_{t\ge 0}$ is stochastically independent of the environment, hence of $(X_t)_{t\ge 0}$ (since $X_t$ depends deterministically on the environment), (c) $X_t$ and $Y_t$ solve the equation